eregon/oz-tmbundle/README.md

 # TextMate Bundle for the Oz programming language

-This is a TextMate Bundle to help development with TextMate for the [Oz](http://www.mozart-oz.org/) programming language.
+TextMate Bundle to help developing with [Oz](http://www.mozart-oz.org/).

 ## Install